835 Naval Air Squadron

-835 Naval Air Squadron (835 NAS), also referred to as 835 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+835 Naval Air Squadron (835 NAS), also referred to as 835 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 It was originally formed in February 1942 as a torpedo bomber and reconnaissance unit flying Fairey Swordfish.
 In June 1943, six Sea Hurricanes were added to the squadron as a fighter flight.
 The composite unit exchanged the Hurricanes in September 1944 for Grumman Wildcats, serving on until 1 April 1945, when the squadron disbanded.

 History

 1942

 HMS Furious at sea, circa 1935–36, with a flight of Blackburn Baffin torpedo planes overhead.